taylorleprechaun/CFBPoll/README.md

 ### About

 Poll pulls some data about teams and uses it to rank them.
-Data used includes game-by-game results and offensive and defensive yardage.
-Plans to introduce more/better data in the future.
+Data used includes game-by-game results and offensive and defensive team stats.

 In the poll, a team's "Score" is in relation to the #1 team.
 The formula gives points to teams using the data it has.
 Once all the teams are ranked it measures against the highest score given out.
 So, if Clemson is #1 and they earned 123 points from the poll, then every team's points will be divided by 123 to get their final score.

 Made for fun.
-Not really sure what I plan to do with this once I get it refined.
+I want to get this added to the Massey Composite for the 2020 season and beyond so I still need to do more tweaks before the season starts.

 ### Recent changes

-* None
+* 6/24/2020: Big code update to make running the poll better and easier

-### Rankings
+### Rankings (Updated 1/14/2020)

 **Week 17 Rankings**

-(As of 1/14/2020)

 Rank| Team | Score | Record
 ---|---|---|---